 You know email and you know online courses.
 But do you know email courses?
 The concept seems simple enough—a shorter version of your course that is delivered via email—but the impact of email courses when done correctly is far greater.

 Brennan Dunn of Double Your Freelancing says: “An email course is just an autoresponder, which is a series of emails that are sent out over a period of time.”

 And that’s true.
 But an email course is more than that.
-It also teaches your audience something real, something necessary and something related to your course by delivering lessons over a series of automatically generated emails.
+It also teaches your audience something real, something necessary, and something related to your course by delivering lessons over a series of automatically generated emails.

-1. Collect email addresses:
+1. Collect email addresses

-You’ve heard us say it before, but your email list is the backbone of your biz.
+You’ve heard us say it before, but your email list is the backbone of your business.
 You launch your course and make money by emailing your list about your course.
 The larger your list, the larger the number of potential buyers.

-2. Establish a Relationship and Trust
+2. Establish a relationship and trust

 If you’ve listened to one of our webinars, you’ll know that Teachable often compares selling your course online to buying veggies from a farmers market.

 Except that you’re not at a farmers market.
 So you’ve got to give people a way to see people at your stand, taste test, and trust you before they buy your product.

 And an email course does all of these things.
 Your email course is a hearty taste test.
 It’s not enough to be a full meal, but enough to intise.